NIGERIA

 Lack of participation in the Information Technology Agreement (ITA) and in ITA Expansion Agreement (ITA II)

-Iraq is not a signatory of the 1996 World Trade Organization (WTO) Information Technology Agreement (ITA) nor the 2015 expansion (ITA II).
-In fact, the country is not a member of the WTO.
+Nigeria is not a signatory of the 1996 World Trade Organization (WTO) Information Technology Agreement (ITA) nor the 2015 expansion (ITA II).

 Coverage ICT goods